dhbw-stginf16a/nosql-book/README.md

 # NoSQL eBook
-The current version of the book can be viewed on [GitHub Pages](https://dhbw-stginf16a.github.io/nosql-book/main.pdf).
+The current version of the book can be viewed at [GitHub Pages](https://dhbw-stginf16a.github.io/nosql-book/main.pdf).

 # How to contribute your chapter